getgrav/grav-learn/pages/02.content/03.collections/docs.md

     category: docs
 ---

 Collections have grown considerably since the early betas of Grav.
-We started off with a very limited set of page-based collections, but with the help of our community we have increased these capabilities to make them even more powerful!
+We started off with a very limited set of page-based collections, but with the help of our community, we have increased these capabilities to make them even more powerful!
 So much so that they now have their own section in the documentation.

 ## Basics of Grav Collections

 In Grav, the most common type of collection is a list of pages that can be defined either in the page's frontmatter or in the twig itself.
 The most common is to define a collection in the frontmatter.
 With a collection defined, it is available in the Twig of the page to do with as you wish.
 By using page collection methods or looping through each [page object](https://learn.getgrav.org/themes/theme-vars#page-object) and using the page methods or properties you can do powerful things.
-Common examples of this include displaying a list of blog posts, or displaying modular sub-pages to render a complex page design.
+Common examples of this include displaying a list of blog posts or displaying modular sub-pages to render a complex page design.

 ## Collection Object